LouisTsiattalou/TradeDataVis/README.md

   * Possibly a sliding scale object which enables individual-month analysis within the specified date range.
 I'll need to think about the best way to implement this and whether the performance of the application will be impacted as a result.
 * Additional Functionality:
   * A UK Map, where Commodities and Date Ranges show a "heat-map" showing the value of those selected commodities and which ports they are entering/exiting the UK from.
 Note this is only possible for Non-EU data, as EU data does not contain Port information.
-  * Ability to export the data driving the visualisations to .csv for download.
+  * Ability to export the data driving the visualisations to .csv for download (https://shiny.rstudio.com/gallery/file-download.html).
 * Backend Functionality:
   * Create an automated monthly-updating script which downloads and inserts new monthly trade data into the PostgreSQL database that the visualisations run from.
   * Possibly, in future, modify this to run at shorter time scales when that information is made available by HMRC.